michaelzhhan1990/sp2014.11-731/hw3/src/README.md

-use lagrangian relaxation to do exact decoding.
-My implementation is not fast enough.
-There may be some bugs and only half of the sentences converged after 60 times iteration.
-However, the sentences which converged did improve a lot!
+Use lagrangian relaxation to do exact decoding.
+Somehow it's not as fast as decribed in the paper.
+Only half of the sentences converged after 60 iterations.
+However, the sentences which converged did improve a lot.